Professional practice

 Optima Worldwide Group Plc v Fox-Davies Capital (Jersey) Limited & Anor.
 Appeared on a disputed winding up petition in relation to the withholding of monies payable on a share purchase agreement.
 The petition raised important points as to the strength of cross-claims required to resist the application of the jurisdiction.

 Ruth has a very strong professional negligence practice.
-In addition to the cases below she regularly advises in relation to notified claims at the pre-action stage.
+In addition to the cases below she advises in relation to notified claims at the pre-action stage.

 Notable/recent cases include: